senam86/fs11-mvp/README.md

 ## Bugs

-- request put doesn't work in users.js, maybe use patch instead (the user shouldn't be able to update everything but maybe location and username?)
+- request put doesn't work in users.js, maybe use patch instead (the user shouldn't be able to update everything but maybe only location and username?)

 ## Attachments (docs folder)